temporalio/documentation/README.md

 ### Fork and clone

-To ensure that each change is properly peer reviewed, we request that you follow standard open source contribution processes.
-GitHub's [first-contributions repo README](https://github.com/firstcontributions/first-contributions) provides a decent overview.
+To ensure that each change is relevant and properly peer reviewed, we request that you adhere to open source contribution best practices.
+GitHub's [first-contributions repo README](https://github.com/firstcontributions/first-contributions) offers a decent overview.

 Start by forking the project into your own GitHub account.

 ![Fork repository button](static/img/readme/forkrepo.png)

-Using git, clone the fork onto your local machine.
+Using git, clone your fork onto your local machine.

 ```bash
 $ git clone git@github.com:<your-account>/documentation-legacy.git